leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/collections/collections.rst

    The name of the new collection can be specified in the *Create New Collection* :ref:`ui-undo-redo-adjust-last-operation` panel.
 Remove from Collection :kbd:`Ctrl-Alt-G`
    Remove the selected objects from a collection.
-   If the object belongs to more one collection a pop-up lets you select the collection and an option to remove it from all collections.
+If the object belongs to more than one collection, a pop-up lets you select the collection and an option to remove it from all collections.
 Remove from All Collections :kbd:`Shift-Ctrl-Alt-G` Remove the selected objects from all collections.
 Add Selected to Active Collection :kbd:`Shift-Ctrl-G`